rdohms/DMS/src/DMS/Bundle/MeetupApiBundle/README.md

             consumer_key:         <key>
             consumer_secret:      <secret>

-**But it also needs a valid `token` and `token secret`**, these must be obtained via a hand shake not implemented here.
-After this is done the token data must be set into the session as `meetup_token` and `meetup_token_secret`.
+**But it also needs a valid `token` and `token secret`**, these must be obtained via a hand shake.
+You can use the built-in handshake, or do it yourself.
+Once tokens are retrieved they must be set into the session using the `setSessionTokens($token, $tokenSecret)` method.

-The client will then have all of this injected when its instantiated.
+The client will then use these to sign future requests.

+## OAuth Handshake

+This bundle also has a built-in controller for performing the OAuth 1.0a handshake with the Meetup.com API.
+It will request the proper tokens, and store the access tokens in the session for use during that session.

+Once the handshake is done it will look for a route named `meetup_redirect_url` if this is defined it will redirect to that page, otherwise to the index page.

+To start the process redirect the user to the `meetup-oauth-authorize` route.
+It will get request tokens, redirect the user to the authorization url and then get proper access tokens if authorized.

+## Injecting into other services

+In order to inject the API clients (Key and OAuth) into other services there are two services defined that make use of Symfony's factory method options in the service definitions.
+These use the available factory methods to define new services easily usable in other services, they are:

+* `dms_meetup_api.key_client`
+* `dms_meetup_api.oauth_client`